aourednik/historical-basemaps/README.md

 * [GIS data : historical country boundaries](https://www.gislounge.com/find-gis-data-historical-country-boundaries/)
 * [CShapes by Niels Weidman](http://nils.weidmann.ws/projects/cshapes.html), also available as an R package.
 * [Ancient World Mapping Center at the University of orth Carolina](http://awmc.unc.edu/wordpress/map-files/)
+* [Geacron.com](http://geacron.com).
+A nice tool, but commercial, with no possibility to extract polygons for use in a GIS.

 ## Other resources - non-GIS or GIS files non-downladable